 The only way a rider can protect themselves in this type of crash is to anticipate that every driver will make a left turn in front of them.
 Never ride above the speed limit and use caution going through intersections, especially if you see a driver in the left-turn lane waiting to make a turn.
 Anticipate the fact that any gap in traffic can be filled by a driver making a turn or changing lanes.
 If you can’t avoid a crash, reduce your speed by releasing the throttle and applying both brakes.
 The idea is to reduce the force of impact and minimize injuries or possibly save your life.

 Some drivers just can’t stay put.
-They are always changing lanes, especially when traffic ahead is slowing down and they are in a hurry.
+For example, they are always changing lanes, especially when traffic ahead is slowing down and they are in a hurry.
 These motorists are usually focused on traffic ahead of them and they are oblivious to their blind spots and motorcyclists.
 There are ways to anticipate them moving into your lane or cutting you off.
 The signs to look for include a driver’s head moving to check their mirrors, turn signals, a car edging towards your lane or lanes around you with slower traffic.

 These lane-changing drivers are seeking open space to move into and faster moving lanes.
 If there is an empty space in front of you and you are driving in a faster-moving lane be prepared for a car to sideswipe you or cut you off.